Skip to article frontmatterSkip to article content

 The optimal value of ww is the one that satisfies this condition, and that’s precisely the median of the data, as you may have noticed earlier.

-To fully justify why the median (in the case of an odd number of data points) minimizes mean absolute error, I’ll say that:
+To fully justify why the median minimizes mean absolute error even when there are an odd number of data points, I’ll say that:

 • If ww is just to the left of the median, there are more points to the right of ww than to the left of ww, so (# left of w)<(# right of w)(\text{\# left of } w) < (\text{\# right of } w) and (# left of w)(# right of w)n\frac{(\text{\# left of } w) - (\text{\# right of } w)}{n} is negative.